What is Low-Level Laser Therapy (LLLT)?

 History

-Hungarian physician and surgeon Endre Mester discovered the biological effects of low-power lasers, which occurred a few years after the 1960 ruby and helium-neon laser.
-Mester accidentally discovered that Low-Level ruby laser light might have the ability to regrow hair.
+Hungarian physician and surgeon Endre Mester discovered the biological effects of low-power lasers, which occurred a few years after the 1960 ruby and helium-neon lasers.
+Mester accidentally discovered that low-level ruby laser therapy might have the ability to regrow hair.
 Mester found that during an attempt to replicate an experiment that showed that such lasers could reduce tumors in mice.
 It failed to affect the tumors, but Mester noticed that in the places where he had shaved the mice, the hair grew back more quickly on the treated mice than on those in the control group.
-Mester called this approach “laser biostimulation’,” but it soon became known as “Low-Level Laser Therapy.”
-With the adaptation of light-emitting diodes by those studying this approach, it became known as “Low-Level Light Therapy,” and to resolve confusion around the exact meaning of “Low-Level,” it adopted the term “Photobiomodulation.”
+Mester called this approach “laser biostimulation,” but it soon became known as “Low-Level Laser Therapy.”
+With the adoption of light-emitting diodes by those studying this approach, it became known as “Low-Level Light Therapy,” or “Low Laser Therapy,” and to resolve confusion around the exact meaning of “Low-Level,” it adopted the term “ Photobiomodulation.”

 Benefits